 About: Our mission: Wholehearted

-Our mission: Helping organisations grow in wholeheartedness – to become less at war with themselves, their obstacles, imbalances, and contradictions identified and owned, value and meaning created through authentic engagement.
+Our mission: Helping organisations grow in wholeheartedness – to become less at war with themselves, their obstacles, imbalances, and contradictions identified and owned, value and meaning created through participation.

 Wholehearted describes both a vision to pursue and something we can help you experience right away: people engaging on issues that matter, articulating outcomes in their own words, co-creating a coherent way forward.
 It’s what we do!

-Many and varied are the obstacles that we have helped organisations think and work their way beyond, but these are common:
+Many and varied are the obstacles that we have helped organisations think and work their way beyond.
+Some recurring themes however:

 - Strategy, objectives, accountabilities, or performance inadequately defined or understood